Passpes/terraform-eks-cloudeks/README.md

 kubectl config view
 ```

-Now you can manage EKS cluster using Kubectl..
+Now you can manage EKS cluster using Kubectl.

 ## Useful commands: